Professor-G/LineDetect/docs/source/Examples.rst

 The ``include`` parameter can be set to either 'spectrum' to plot the flux only, 'continuum' to display only the continuum fit, or 'both' for both options.

-IMPORTANT: If no line is found it is possible that the continuum was insufficiently estimated as a result of low S/N, therefore it is avised to experiment with the different filtering options to identify the most appropriate algorithm for your dataset.
+**IMPORTANT**: If no line is found it is possible that the continuum was insufficiently estimated as a result of low S/N, therefore it is avised to experiment with the different filtering options to identify the most appropriate algorithm for your dataset.
 To experiment with these parameters, change the ``method``, ``halfWindow``, and ``poly_order`` and either call the ``process_spectrum`` method again (which will overwrite the ``continuum`` and ``continuum_err`` attributes as per the new fit) or, if already called at least once, run the ``_reprocess`` method which requires no input as it calls the pre-loaded attributes.

 .. code-block:: python

     spec.method = 'savgol' #Savitzky-Golay filter
-    spec.halfWindow = 100
-    spec.poly_order = 0
+    spec.halfWindow, spec.poly_order = 100, 0

     spec._preprocess()

 If no line is found a message will appear, if this is occursm the ``plot`` method can then be called again (with the updated continuum) to inspect the accuracy of the fit.

 Note that currently only one line can be processed at a time, so to process multiple for a given set of data, we can run the methods consecutively after updating the attributes:

  .. code-block:: python